ads04r/aria-spoof/readme.md

 The scales are pretty good with network connection, or lack of it.
 Our bathroom is quite a way from our wifi access point, so maybe 10% of the time the scales will weigh you and fail to upload the data because they can't connect to the wifi.
-This is fine, because if will store the failed attempt, and the next time someone weighs themself, it will upload all previously stored data.
+This is fine, because they will store the failed attempt, and the next time someone weighs themself, the Aria will upload all previously stored data.

 So it's not just a case of we can replay a 'success' response if a guest user weighs themself, because the data may include the previous user's weight, which they *do* want uploaded to Fitbit.
+Additionally, the time stamp is returned as part of the response, and the scales set themselves to this and use the timestamp in the next request.
 So we have to actually interpret and modify the data being uploaded.

 We *could* cleanly remove all guest data from uploads, and craft a fake